 Most religions practiced in the United States permit cremation, but it is best to consult your religious advisor if you have any questions.

-No. Embalming is not necessary when a body is going to be cremated.
-The deceased is placed in a refrigerated care center prior to cremation.
+No. In most cases, embalming is not necessary when a body is going to be cremated.
+The deceased is placed in a climate controlled care center prior to cremation.

 Most organ donations take place at the medical facility in which the death occurs and the hospital arranges for the donation before your loved one is transferred into our care.

 Social security may award death benefits to survivors of deceased workers who were covered and fit certain guidelines.
 Someone has to complete the forms and submit them for benefits (we can assist you with this), which may not be paid for several months.

 Your money is placed into an insurance account or a state required trust fund, and held and invested according to state law for future need.
 Trust fund reports are filed with each state where we do business.

 Whether cremation is pre-planned or you're planning at the time of death, one call to Just Funeral Care is all you need.